dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 Related: [#286](https://github.com/dcastil/tailwind-merge/pull/286), [#287](https://github.com/dcastil/tailwind-merge/pull/287)

 The build of tailwind-merge was updated to output more modern JS syntax.
-This removes a lot of code to substitute modern JS features like object spread or arrow functions, but also means that the new bundle doesn't work on older browsers anymore (in case you don't transpile your dependencies).
+This removes a lot of code to substitute modern JS features like object spread or arrow functions, but also means that the new bundle doesn't work in older browsers anymore in case you don't transpile your dependencies.

 The exact [browserslist](https://github.com/browserslist/browserslist) query used to define how tailwind-merge gets transpiled from now on is